 ABOUT THE DIFFERENT CLASSES:

-Sunrise music classes (a great spring board to the piano classes, wonderful for 2-4 years of age): $195 per 10 week block of weekly 45 minute classes (fees include 10 lessons, book, CD, instrument and finger puppet and music bag). $195 includes $50 non-refundable deposit for books/materials fee
+Sunrise group music classes for parent and child (a great spring board to the piano classes, wonderful for 2-4 years of age): $195 per 10 week block of weekly 45 minute classes (fees include 10 lessons, book, CD, instrument and finger puppet and music bag). $195 includes $50 non-refundable deposit for books/materials fee

-Sunshine, Sunbeams and Moonbeams small group piano classes using the Music For Young Children curriculum: $880 per year for 34 weekly 55-60 minute small group lessons (4-6 students) running September thru June.
+Sunshine, Sunbeams and Moonbeams small group piano classes using the Music For Young Children curriculum: Tuition is $880 per year plus annual books/materials fee (see levels below for pricing) for weekly 55-60 minute small group lessons (4-6 students) running September thru June.
 Payable in 10 monthly installments.
 Why start with group lessons?
 There are some big benefits for kids who begin learning in a group setting.
 1. GREAT RHYTHM: Pianists can sometimes struggle with rhythm due to the fact that they usually play by themselves, but when kids learn in a group setting they learn to keep time and work in an ensemble.
 2. MORE HOME PRACTICE: Group learning is social and motivating.
 They will want to keep up with their classmates and will look forward to the fun with friends each week and will be more motivated to practice at home.
 3. MORE SKILLS: The hour long setting allows time for them to learn so much more than just piano.
 There will be singing, games, composing, ear training and piano improvisation, too!

-Tuition includes 34 lessons per year; 4-5 of which will 60 minute fun-filled, theme-based masterclasses plus 2 recitals.
-Tuition is payable in 1, 2 or 10 equal installments at the beginning of the year.
+Tuition includes: 34 lessons per year (4-5 of which will 60 minute fun-filled, theme-based masterclasses), 2 recitals and much more!
+Tuition is payable in 1, 2 or 10 equal installments via post-dated cheques at the beginning of the year.

 Registration, Books & Materials Costs: